Portfolio requirements

 Why a portfolio?

-A Graphic Design portfolio is a sampling of your best design work and should demonstrate creativity and how you developed your ideas.
-Portfolios also demonstrate your hand skills: how well you can sketch out and develop your ideas.
-There is far more value in showcasing how you think rather than simply showing completed work.
+A Graphic Design portfolio is a sampling of your best design work.
+It should showcase your creativity.
+It should also present how you developed your concepts.
+This includes demonstrations of your hand skills; how well you sketch to develop your ideas.
+There is far more value in showcasing how you think than simply showing completed work.

 A portfolio submission is an extremely important part of Graphic Design.
-Submitting a portfolio of work is something designers do professionally when trying to secure work—not just part of a school application.
-Whether for a job or for school, portfolios showcase your ability to work within constraints, illustrate your process, feature your problem solving abilities, your communication skills, and your creativity.
-They help us, and employers and educators, to determine if you are the right fit & can accomplish the work that is expected from you.
+Submitting a portfolio is something designers do professionally when trying to secure work, not only when applying to schools.
+Whether for a job or for school, they demonstrate your ability to work within constraints, illustrate your process, feature your problem-solving abilities, project your communication skills, and showcase your creativity.
+They help us, employers, and educators, determine if you are the right fit, whether you can accomplish the work expected from you.

 Portfolio submission

-As part of the application process for the Graphic Design program, you are required to submit 10 to 15 of your best design pieces.
-The first two portfolio requirements are more in depth exercises.
+As part of the application process for the Graphic Design program, you are required to submit approximately 10 of your best design pieces.
+The first two portfolio requirements are more in-depth exercises.
 Your portfolio should include:

 1. Logo Design